 Write routing rules based on probabilities or header values and even

 Layer0 provides a frictionless transition to Jamstack and headless and offers a huge advantage for sites with large catalogs, frequent updates, or those running legacy eCommerce platforms.
-Shoe Carnival and Turnkey Vacation Rentals are two examples of developer teams at large sites that are using Jamstack and headless for eCommerce on Layer0.
+Shoe Carnival and Turnkey Vacation Rentals are two examples of developer teams at large sites using Jamstack and headless for eCommerce on Layer0.

 TurnKey Vacation Rentals is a full-service vacation rental property management company for premium and luxury-level rental homes in top travel destinations across the country.
 Unlike sites like Airbnb, TurnKey offers only pre-vetted listings.
 It also handles management details centrally, using a standardized set of tech tools.